 Sealing Cracks and Gaps

-Cracks and gaps can occur when your log home shrinks and expands over time.
-This can cause your home’s energy efficiency to decrease, while also allowing water it get in behind the chink.
+During the winter months, cracks and gaps can occur as your log home shrinks and expands over time.
+This can cause your home’s energy efficiency to decrease, while also allowing water to get in behind the check.
 For these reasons, it’s important to address any and all cracks and gaps as soon as you find them.
 If you see any larger cracks, however, that seems to go through then more than half of a log, this is a reason to call a professional in as soon as possible.

 For more details on log cracks and gaps check out this article here: Log Structures and Cracked Logs